Heads up! Another set of fireworks could be coming your way when the U.S. releases its employment report on Friday.

 Still, the unemployment rate is expected to stay unchanged at 9.1%.
 In fact, the U.S. would need an additional 200,000 jobs in order to bring their jobless rate down a notch to 9.0%.
 That sounds highly unlikely but I’d like to be prepared with a game plan in any case…

 How to trade the NFP

 The NFP came in with a 244,000 gain, significantly higher than the 185,000 increase initially expected.
 As a result, EUR/USD experienced a huge 200-pip drop in a span of six hours.

 The NFP report showed a 54,000 figure, which was roughly just a third of the forecast.
-A look at EUR/USD’s chart will show that price rose by 175 pips over a four-hour period.
+A look at EUR/USD’s chart will show that the price rose by 175 pips over a four-hour period.

 Looking at the previous two releases, we can conclude that price action had a POSITIVE CORRELATION with results – a better-than-expected result lead to a dollar rally, while a worse-than-expected figure was followed by a sell-off.One important thing you should also take note of when trading the NFP report is the way the price actually moves right after the release.

-All right, there you have it folks!
-Hopefully this quick guide can assist you in trading the upcoming NFP report and help you bag some pips!
+All right, there you have it, folks!
+Hopefully, this quick guide can assist you in trading the upcoming NFP report and help you bag some pips!